curso-r/auth0/README.md

 ## Costs

 Auth0 is a freemium service.
 The free account lets you have up to 1000 connections in one month and two types of social connections.
 You can check all the plans [here](https://auth0.com/pricing).

+## Disclaimer

+This package is not provided nor endorsed by Auth0 Inc. Use it on your own risk.

 ## Licence